 May I have a repeat rant today, please?
-Because in the last few days I have had conversations with three different, unrelated and very caring midwives who are all caring for bright, informed women who are experiencing difficulties getting the care they want because the women have been subject to a risk assessment or screening test which has been carried out without their knowledge or consent.
+Because in the few days before writing this blog post I had conversations with three different, unrelated and very caring midwives.
+All were caring for bright, informed women who were experiencing difficulties getting the care they want.
+And in each case the reason was the same.
+The women had been subject to a risk assessment or screening test, carried out without their knowledge or consent.

-I suspect that most midwives and birth workers can easily imagine the scenarios.
-One woman has fallen foul of the criteria for entry to the local midwifery-led unit (MLU).
-The difference between her BMI and the BMI of someone who would be allowed (and, yes, what a horrid word that is in this context) to give birth in the MLU is so marginal that, if it wasn’t so tragic, it would be laughable.
-0.5 – you couldn’t make it up, could you?
-Another woman has been advised that she now (apparently) needs to have interventions or monitoring during labour and birth and also be in an environment that would not necessarily be her choice (although she hadn’t yet made up her mind) because, also without her knowledge or consent, a risk assessment has found her to be at risk of venous thromboembolism (which I have previously written about).
-The third woman’s choices have now been limited because she has been found to be positive for group B strep as the result of her urine being screened for this without her specific knowledge that this was one of the things that it was being tested for.
-She “thought the sample was being tested for protein and glucose like at other antenatal visits” and is adamant, having read widely on this topic, that she would not have consented to testing for GBS had she been asked.
+The third woman’s choices have now been limited because she has been found to be positive for group B strep.
+This was the result of her urine being screened for this without her specific knowledge that this was one of the things that it was being tested for.
+She “thought the sample was being tested for protein and glucose like at other antenatal visits”.
+She is adamant, having read widely on this topic, that she would not have consented to testing for GBS had she been asked.

-There can, I know, be fine lines between the informal kind of risk assessment that is an integral and inseparable part of the role of a birth attendant (otherwise why are we there – we don’t have the monopoly on making a good cup of tea! 😉 ) and formal risk scoring (for example in the VTE example).
+There can, I know, be fine lines between different kinds of risk assessment.
+There’s the informal kind of risk assessment that is an integral and inseparable part of the role of a birth attendant.
+(Otherwise why are we there; we don’t have the monopoly on making a good cup of tea.)
+And then there is formal risk scoring (like, for example, in the VTE example).
 The fact that both of these exist within the wider context of a culture that seems incessantly and sometimes obsessively focused on the promotion and prevention of risk further compounds the issue.

 If only risk assessment did come with a risk warning…